 - Working Methodology

 Another factor to consider is the way of working.
-For companies who create different teams for each project, hiring a freelancer is the way to go.
+For companies that create different teams for each project, hiring a freelancer is the way to go.
 Freelancers can bring new energy, fresh ideas, and quality work to the table.
 Along with gaining maximum cost efficiency, you can be highly selective in choosing the freelancer for quality assurance of the work.

 Laying confidence in freelancers can be a good thing, as they also want repeat customers.
 Hence, they strive for the best work to maintain long-term relations.

 While with full-time employees you can witness highs and lows in their performance over time.
 If you are concerned about the amount of control you have over the work to be done, to an extent hiring a freelancer takes away that right.
+When navigating the decision between full-time employee vs hiring a contractor, it’s crucial to weigh this consideration carefully.

 - Budget Constraints

 Keep the budget allotted in mind.
 Freelancers are experts in their fields.
 While working with them in the short run can help you in financial savings, in the long run, it can cost you a lot.
-Comparatively, full-time employees still prove to be more expensive, as you have to bear all the employee overhead expenses like insurance, bonus, etc.
+Comparatively, full-time employees still prove to be more expensive, as you have to bear all the employee overhead expenses like insurance, bonuses, etc.

 - Impact On Work Culture